-How to Reduce Your Digital Trail
+How to Reduce Your Digital Trail, New Techniques

 Metadata is much like breadcrumbs leaving a trail straight to your identity.
 Metadata attaches tags to define and categorize data onto all types of files, including audio clips, images, word documents, and video.
 The tags provide essential details about the file, like its data, size, location, and author.
 Music files are an example of a type of file that uses metadata.
 The information contained in the metadata could include details such as date, title, location recorded, or performer.
 The information contained within the metadata helps your computer or other music application search for and locate specific music files.